bcgov/smk-cli/docs/edit-tool.md

 ## Search

-The Search tool adds a search bar to the top left side of your application, allowing users to access the DataBC geocoder search results, for address and location searches.
+The Search tool adds a search bar to the top left side of your application, allowing users to access the DataBC Geocoder search results for address and location searches.

 ![search tool options](search-tool.png)